- Effective treatment for Eczema

 If you use too much of this cream, you should tell your doctor immediately.
 You may need to stop using it.

-Can I use Fucibet while I am pregnant?
+Can I use Fucibet to treat ringworm?

-Can Fucibet be used to treat other ailments?
+Can Fucibet be applied to babies?

 Fucibet Cream Side Effects